jbg/cloud-seed/README.md

 * OpenStack
 * Oracle Cloud
 * Vultr

+Pull requests are welcome to add additional data sources.

 DMI data is used to automatically detect which cloud **cloud-seed** is running in.